wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-Links.md

 - [2017-Golang command tutorial in Chinese.](https://github.com/hyper0x/go_command_tutorial)

 - [2018-Learn go with tests](https://github.com/quii/learn-go-with-tests): Explore the Go language by writing tests.

+- [2018-How to Build a Search Service with Go and Elasticsearch](https://outcrawl.com/go-elastic-search-service/): This article shows how to build a simple search service in Go using Elasticsearch.

 ## Web Dev